Skip to content

 • Key traits: narrower, spear-like sagittate forms in cultivation; silvery wash in some selections

-• Role in “Dragons”: cultivar sold as ‘Dragon’s Breath’ (Documented)
+• Role in “Dragons”: species behind the narrow-leaf cultivar ‘Dragon’s Breath’.

 Narrow spear-like leaf of Alocasia heterophylla with soft silver veining.